KhronosGroup/Vulkan-ValidationLayers/docs/creating_tests.md

 // Also will check that all extensions and their dependencies were enabled successfully RETURN_IF_SKIP(InitFramework());

-// Finish initializing state, including creating the VkDevice (whith extensions added) that will be used for the test RETURN_IF_SKIP(InitState());
+// Finish initializing state, including creating the VkDevice (with extensions added) that will be used for the test RETURN_IF_SKIP(InitState());
 ```